 Carl G. Jung studied mental associations to groups of related words (from a long list).
 You can do the same if you care.
 A list of words is given further down.
 But there seems to be a problem that may not have been recognised duly in the world of psychometry (psychological testing) yet: The brothers Tony and Barry Buzan state that the associations that people tie to words, become increasingly individualised with education and experience.
-In the light of this, maybe common word test do not duly take into account that people respond in increasingly diversified ways as they grow older and wiser; the implications may undermine association tests of many kinds.
+In the light of this, maybe common word test do not take well enough into account that people respond in increasingly diversified ways as they grow older and wiser; the implications may undermine association tests of many kinds.

 Now, with these observations as a basis you can go ahead and may very tentatively seek to unmask the quirks, if you find any.
 The method presented below is in current use in psychology, where terms differ abundantly.
 Jung used the method to infer personality traits (he called them inferiority "complexes").
 I think we stick to the term quirks here.
-(Ebu, sv.
+(EB, sv.
 "Word-association techniques")

 From the History of Word-Tests